OctopusDeploy/blog/blog/2021-03/introducing-priority-support/index.md

 The cost of Priority Support is $800 USD per month and is billed annually.

 If we fail to meet our guarantees as outlined above for a given month, we will credit that **full month** of support fees back to you.
 This credit will then be available to be used on subsequent priority support or license key renewals.
-If you decide to stop using Octopus Deploy and still have available credit, we will refund the balance of the credit to you.
+If you decide to stop using Octopus Deploy and still have available credit, we will refund the balance of the credit.

 Priority Support can be added to your account the next time you renew your license.
-If this is coming up soon for you, and you’re interested in Priority Support, reach out to our sales team at [sales@octopus.com](mailto:sales@octopus.com).
+If this is coming up soon for you, and you’re interested in Priority Support, please email our sales team at [sales@octopus.com](mailto:sales@octopus.com).

 ### Early access